Information on how to apply for current vacancies within The Department of Computer Science.

 Our first and second year undergraduate students are taught in the Diamond, a world class facility for engineering education opened in September 2015.
 Following a recent visit, Professor Fei Fei Li (director of the Stanford AI lab and Chief Scientist for Google AI) commented that “every university engineering dean worldwide should visit here”.

 Our student-run software company, Genesys, was the first of its kind in the UK and our approach has now been adopted by several other universities.
-The Department is a member of the Institute of Coding, a £20M project funded by the UK Government to develop innovative approaches to teaching digital skills at undergraduate and postgraduate levels.

 Working at the University of Sheffield